 Troop 28 has maintained a high standard of Scouting that has been noted by the Council and many volunteers in Scouting.
-Nationwide two percent of boys who join scouting go on to reach the rank of Eagle Scout.
+Nationwide two percent of young people who join scouting go on to reach the rank of Eagle Scout.
 With determination and the right attitude a little over five percent make it to Eagle Scout in our Troop.

 We have a strong adult leadership group that puts in many hours to help plan the program and to train the junior leaders to run their troop.
 Most leaders have had Basic Scout Training and a few have completed “Woodbadge.”
 Over the years some of our leaders have reached District and Council recognitions for the time and efforts they have made for Scouting and their Scouts.

 Our Scouts are also involved with many special Scouting activities including the Order of the Arrow, Florida Sea Base, National Jamborees and the Philmont Scout Ranch in New Mexico.